-Child restraint buckle cover: medical certificate
+Child restraint buckle cover: medical certificate.
+Refer to MACA's templates.
 Seatbelt buckle cover: MACA is awaiting advice from the Department of Transport.

 Who can provide the parent/guardian with the evidence that the child is travelling in accordance with the relevant road rules?